MapStory/mapstory-community/items/related-content.md

+## User Story

+As a User, I want to easily find content (StoryLayers and MapStories) that are related to content I searched for and am clearly interested in.

 ## Requirements/spec

-Link StoryLayers and MapStories by a series of "related" concepts to promote discovery and sustained user engagement.

-### On the StoryLayer detail page
+### On the StoryLayer detail page...
+- [ ] Show StoryLayers that have the same category.
+- [ ] Show StoryLayers that have the same tag
+- [ ] Show StoryLayers that have the same time range
+- [ ] Show StoryLayers that have the same geographic range

-Show MapStories that use this StoryLayer
+- [ ] Show MapStories that use this StoryLayer
-Show other StoryLayers that are "similar" to this StoryLayer.
-Definitions of "similar" could be driven by categories, time, geography, tags.

 ### On the MapStory detail page:

-Show other MapStories by this Storyteller
+- [ ] Show other MapStories by this Storyteller
-Show other MapStories that are "simiar".
-Definitions of "similar" could be driven by categories, time, geography, tags.

-## Tech plan/notes

-### Wireframes
-(optional, remove if not relevant)
+- [ ] Show MapStories that have the same tag
+- [ ] Show MapStories that have the same category
+- [ ] Show MapStories that have the same time range
+- [ ] Show MapStories that have the same geographic range

+## Design and User Stories

 ## People

-## Issues